ansible-middleware/instruqt/tracks/a4mw-eap-sso/02-a4mw-eap-sso-first-deployment/assignment.md

 notes:
 - type: text
   contents: |-
-    # Our first deployments
+    # Our first deployment

-    In this challenge, now that our project setup is finalized, we will start our first deployment.
+    In this challenge, now that the project setup is finalized, we will start our first deployment.

     ![job-output.png](../assets/job-output.png)
 - type: text